Private Credit, Private Wealth

 Data is key to understanding the role private credit can play as part of a broader investment strategy.
 For example, investors who are interested in private markets often focus on how private credit has historically been resilient in the face of market volatility and has consistently performed through both up and down markets.
 But historical performance is only one part of the overall story.

-At Hamilton Lane, our business is built around customization for clients and the idea that data can be a critical tool in creating a great performing portfolio.
-While the idea of choice for investors is goodinvestors inevitably need the data to make great decisions.
+Our business is built around customization for clients and the idea that data can be a critical tool in creating a great performing portfolio.
+While the idea of choice for investors is good, investors inevitably need the data to make great decisions.

 1Source: Preqin as of September 2021